Auax/auax/README.md

 # About me
 Hi!
-I'm Ibai, a programmer from Spain.
-I learned Python in a course at the age of 13.
-I use Python but I want to learn other languages such as C++ to make videogames in UE4 and more JS.
+I'm Ibai.
+I was born in 2006.
+I currently know Python, C++ and React.js (website creation).

-If you want to contact me or ask me any questions, you can send me a DM through [Discord](https://discord.com/users/349495905151483915) (zellius#1000).
-I most likely won't accept any friend request so just join some server I'm in (for example [TPH](https://discord.gg/programming)).
+If you want to contact me or ask me any questions, you can send a GMAIL to `auax.dev@gmail.com` or DM me through [Discord](https://discord.com/users/349495905151483915) (zellius#1000).

 ## My hobbies and school
-I enjoy programming, making video games, and 3D.
-I go to high school and want to study Computer Engineering.

-## My projects
-My actual projects are [`Python trojan`](https://github.com/auax/trojan) - a simple EDUCATIONAL ONLY trojan for Windows, Linux, and macOS (still in development) and more interesting projects related to ML and DEEP LEARNING.
+I like playing videogames, creating stuff in 3D or programming, and listening to music.

 ![Auax's github stats](https://github-readme-stats.vercel.app/api?username=auax&show_icons=true&theme=radical)